postmastery/pmtaproxy/README.md

 The proxy is a lean, native binary written in Go.
 It does mostly network I/O. A (virtual) Linux server with 1 CPU core and 1 GB RAM is sufficient to run the proxy.

+Any up-to-date Linux distribution can be used.
+CentOS/RHEL 5.x is not supported.

+PowerMTA 5.0r2 or higher should be used.
+PowerMTA 5.0r1 has a bug in the proxy support implementation.

 ## Features

 The main feature of pmtaproxy is it's simplicity.
 It's sole purpose is to proxy connections from PowerMTA to the destination MX.
 PowerMTA will tell the proxy from which IP, and to which IP a connection should be made.
 Thus little configuration of the proxy is needed.

 The proxy supports the following settings:

 * -l: host:port for listening.
-Use this setting to specify the IPs and port to listen for incoming connections fromm PowerMTA.
+Use this setting to specify the IP (optional) and port to listen for incoming connections fromm PowerMTA.
 * -a: allowed connection sources.
 Use this setting to allow incoming connections from the specified CIDR range and deny all other.

 ## Installing